Local businesses react to new phase of ND Smart Restart plan

 “For the most part, I think people have been very considerate and cooperative with our new thrift store policy.
 Considering the circumstances with so many unknowns, I think things have gone pretty well,” Irvine said.

 Starting on June 8, the thrift store, which operates Tuesday through Friday from noon to 5:30 p.m., will also open on Mondays.
-As for the bread shelf and food pantry, masks, gloves, and hand sanitizer are available for use, at the discretion of each guest.
+At the Salvation Army headquarters on Main Street, which has a food pantry, masks, gloves, and hand sanitizer are available for use, at the discretion of each guest.

-Over at Cooks on Main, a culinary-based establishment in Williston, business owner Angela Skogen said they are operating at 75 percent capacity.
+At Cooks on Main, business owner Angela Skogen said they are operating at 75 percent capacity.
 Like the Salvation Army, hand sanitizer and masks are available for use at the discretion of the customers.
 Culinary classes, which usually host 12-18 people per class, remain closed at this time with an estimated return date of July 1.

 After the low-risk green threshold, the blue, or “new normal” level, would represent the next phase of the state’s Smart Restart plan.
 As Wiedrich states, getting to that phase would be a welcomed sight for Williston businesses and consumers alike.